– The God Is… Series –

-We think we’re on our own to face the huge challenges in our lives, so we turn to other sources of help that don’t really help us.
+We think we are on our own to face the huge challenges in our lives, so we turn to other sources of help that do not really help us.

-Look to the Lord for his help in whatever we’re facing since he’s big enough to handle anything and close and caring enough to make a difference in our lives.
+Look to the Lord for his help in whatever we are facing since he is big enough to handle anything and close and caring enough to make a difference in our lives.

-- What I want the group to know and understand: God is more vast than anything we can imagine, but he also knows us individually and loves us enough to care for all our needs and challenges.
+- KNOW: God is more vast than anything we can imagine, but he also knows us individually and loves us enough to care for all our needs and challenges.

-- What I want the group to experience: Peace, security, and confidence as children of a God who is both big and close.
+- EXPERIENCE: Peace, security, and confidence as children of a God who is both big and close.

-- How I want the group to respond: By trusting in both God’s might and his intimate care for the big and little challenges we face in life.
+- DO: Trust in both God’s might and his intimate care for the big and little challenges we face in life.

-Picture the scene: you’re facing a major crisis that you can’t solve yourself, and your two options for help are the President of the United States and your mother.
-The president has a lot of power, but he doesn’t know and care about you.
-Your mother knows and loves you like no one else, but she doesn’t have the power of the president.
+Picture the scene: you are facing a major crisis that you can not solve yourself, and your two options for help are a world leader or your mother.
+The world leader has a lot of power, but he does not know and care about you.
+Your mother knows and loves you like no one else, but she does not have the power of the world leader.
 Who would you choose?
-What difference would it make if you didn’t have to choose — in other words, what if your mother was the president?
+What difference would it make if you did not have to choose—in other words, what if your mother was the world leader?